thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 entity-from-dashboard-state-2:
     0:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-3-ce.png
-        title: 'In the "Add alias" dialog box, enter the alias name, and select the "Group entities" filter type.
-Then choose the entities type and select the entity group;'
+        title: 'In the "Add alias" dialog box, enter the alias name, select the "Entity type" filter type and choose the entity type;'
     1:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-4-ce.png
         title: 'Add an Entity table widget that will display a list of entities.
-Use the "Group entities" alias as a data source;'
+Use the "Entity type" alias as a data source;'
     2:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-5-ce.png
         title: 'The Entity table widget that will display a list of devices has been added.'